 The sentence in the question means that if you receive funding through this open call, you will not be allowed to involve any third-country resources in the implementation of your solution at the pilot site of the project.

 Preliminary feedback from the consortium is not foreseen in the open call.
 However, we can make exceptions in some cases.
-Please contact us via firstname.lastname@example.org with your request.
-To help you write the “Relevance” part of the proposal, we have uploaded the reference architecture and architecture specification to our web page.
-Please check them out beforehand.
+Please contact us via email@example.com with your request.
+To help you write the “Relevance” part of the proposal, we have uploaded the Service Architecture Specification to our web page.
+Please check it out beforehand.

 There are no plans to discuss use cases before proposals are submitted.
 However, we can make an exception if needed.
 If you could specify what your questions would be and what exactly you would like to find out before submitting your proposal via firstname.lastname@example.org, we will connect you to the right person.